kingyin3613/ringspy/README.md

 ### 3. Installation Check

 There are some unit tests in [tests](https://github.com/kingyin3613/ringspy/tree/main/tests/).
-One can use ``pytest`` to check whether the installation is successful by running this command:
+One can use ``pytest`` to check whether the installation is successful by firstly moving to ``pytest`` directory and then running this command:

 ```bash
 pytest .
 ```

-## Getting Started (Current version: v0.4.2)
+## Getting Started (Current version: v1.0.0)
 Once all required components are installed and one is ready to begin, a path forward should be established for generating the mesh.
 The basic steps for running/viewing a cellular mesh are listed as the following:

     1. Edit geometry and algorithm parameters